Huawan, Rewritten

 The ancient religion was known now as Maaism, practiced by shamans and nomads, it details that goodness and energy had overloaded the heavens, causing Father Sky to cry in pain that rained the world with fire and ash.
 Mother Earth, hearing the cries of her spouse, pushed her hands to the heavens to relieve the pain.
 This caused the birth of the 5 main rivers of Huawan, and blessings from the heavens.

 A testament are ancient megaliths known as Hill Stones.
 These stones are carved with symbols that can be found all over central Cordilia but they are also found as far as the Frost Empire and Bailtem.
 The stones found in Huawan has a similar composition to the mineral content of the Xiongwei Mountains.
 These stones are associated with ancient graves, and are guardians of the dead.
 Some scholars theorized that these are mainly marks of graves of important people in nomadic circles, while others believe that they hold lessons and messages to the next generation on agriculture and hunting techniques.
-Though a prevailing theory in Maaism was that the spirits of the deceased will center on the sones, as these were from the Xiongwei mountains thought to be the connection between the earth and the sky, and the hand of mother earth itself.
+Though a prevailing theory in Maaism was that the spirits of the deceased will center on the stones, as these were from the Xiongwei mountains thought to be the connection between the earth and the sky, and the hand of mother earth itself.
 The spirits of the deceased will be reunited with the heavens, and preside over the security of the land.
 One of the largest stones, known as the Kurgan stone found in modern day city of Aweiqinna, was interpreted as the following:

 “Should there be a imbalance between the natural world and the heavens, the stones heavy of the grief of sea of souls, will dig itself down to the ground and split mother earth, the crack of her flaming bosoms sets the mortals to fire to cleanse their sins, before all the souls are sent upwards to the heavens.”